jinople/DiscordFileSplitterBot/README.md

 download: Downloads and reassembles all the file chunks in the current channel.

-download_from_part: Resumes a failed download from a specific part number.

 Support & Monetization
 This bot is a passion project, and any support helps cover server costs and encourages continued development.
-If you find it useful, you can support its development by donating. https://buymeacoffee.com/jinokin
+If you find it useful, you can support its development by donating.

+https://buymeacoffee.com/jinokin